SeolSongWoo/IntervalManager/README.md

 ### Deleting an Interval

-(Documentation for deleting an interval, if such functionality is included in the class.)
+This section will be updated in a future version of the documentation.

 ## Error Handling